 "If instead you want to let your child take the lead, you can simply direct the question back to them, allowing your child to come up with explanations for themselves: "I don't know, how do you think the sleigh flies?"
 Dunfield writes.

-While Dax Shepard acknowledges that telling a 3-year-old that Santa is pretend might be controversial, he's hardly the first parent to present Santa this way.
+While Shepard and Bell acknowledge that telling a 3-year-old that Santa is pretend might be controversial, they're hardly the first parents to present Santa this way.
 There are plenty of healthy, happy adults whose parents told them the truth.

-LeAnne Shepard is one of them.
+LeAnne Shepard (no relation to Dax) is one of them.
 Now a mother herself, LeAnne's parents clued her into the Santa myth early, for religious reasons that were common in her community.

 "In the small Texas town where I grew up, I wasn't alone in my disbelief.
 Many parents, including mine, presented Santa Claus as a game that other families played," she previously wrote.
 "That approach allowed us to get a picture on Santa's lap, watch the Christmas classics, and enjoy all the holiday festivities so long as we remembered the actual reason for the season.
 It was much like when I visited Disney World and met Minnie Mouse; I was both over the moon excited and somewhat aware that she was not actually real."